 # or Fn + Delete (Mac)

-Undo last action Ctrl + z (Chrome OS, Windows)
+Undo the last action Ctrl + z (Chrome OS, Windows)

 ⌘ + z (Mac)

-Redo last undone action Ctrl + Shift + z (Chrome OS, Windows)
+Redo the last undone action Ctrl + Shift + z (Chrome OS, Windows)

 ⌘ + Shift + z (Mac)